gordongessler/spinderlands-map/README.md

-An interactive map of Collabris
+An interactive map of Spiderlands

 # To-do:
   - [ ] Add window controlls